Steiner-254/aws-reStart/Exam-Prep/Real-Time-Exam-Revision/Notes.md

 - **Amazon Connect** is an Amazon Web Services (AWS) public cloud customer contact center service.
 Amazon Connect enables customer service representatives to respond to phone calls or chat inquiries from end customers just as if the contact center infrastructure was set up and managed on premises.
 - **AWS Direct Connect** is a networking service that provides an alternative to using the internet to connect to AWS.
 Using AWS Direct Connect, data that would have previously been transported over the internet is delivered through a private network connection between your facilities and AWS.
 - **AWS Lambda** is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
 These events may include changes in state or an update, such as a user placing an item in a shopping cart on an ecommerce website.
+- **AWS Instance Store** is a teporarily storage volume that acts as a physical hard drive.
+It provides temporary storage for Amazon EC2 instance.
+The data in an instance store persists during the lifetime of its instance.
 -